-Hamaspik Medicare Select will make decisions concerning prior authorizations when they are required.
+For services that require a prior authorization, Hamaspik Medicare Select will make these decisions when they are required.
 We use Medicare coverage guidelines and other clinical standards in order to help us make these decisions.
 If you need a service that requires prior authorization, please call the Member Services phone number on the back page of this booklet.
+Your physician can also help you to request a prior authorization when it is needed.
 Please see Chapter 4 for a list of services that require prior authorization.
-These services are marked with an asterisk () in the Benefits Table found in Chapter 4.
+These services are marked with an asterisk (\) in the Benefits Table found in Chapter 4.